EsotericSoftware/spine-runtimes/spine-cocos2dx/2/README.md

 spine-cocos2dx v2 supports all Spine features.

+spine-cocos2dx v2 does not yet support loading the binary format.

 ## Setup

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/master.zip).